Forces spéciales: Production

 While filming the action scenes, the actors were overseen and advised by French naval special forces according to the press folder available on the official site.
 Moreover, one of their former chief instructors (Alain Alivon) played his own role.

+Filming took place in part at the Espagots military training camp in Caylus (Tarn-et-Garonne).
+The film was also shot in Djibouti as well as in civilian settings in Tajikistan and in the Pamir Mountains, which the director described as "extreme conditions" and "a tense atmosphere".

 Reception

 Robert Abele of Los Angeles Times concluded that "It's not only Americans who can make leaden, video game-style exercises in dumb war action. [...]
 Writer/producer/director Stephane Rybojad likes his Islamic fundamentalists childishly ruthless, his Afghani victims helpless and his first-person-shooter heroes full of spit, vinegar and martyr-laced bravado."

 Virgin Media has a rating of 46%, judging that "With a strong cast featuring Diane Kruger and Djimon Hounsou, a powerful story and some sharp cinematography, this tense French action drama about the kidnapping of a journalist in Afghanistan is a nice change to your usual French cinema."